 As opposed to school.
 School generally always made me feel like an outcast.
 I didn’t belong.
 I was the nerd.
 I was the bullied.
 I was the weak.
 I was the prey.
 From Kindergarten to graduation, most of it was spent with the same group of people the entire time.
 This wasn’t some suburban or city school with a graduating class of a hundred plus.
 No. Thirty.
 Thirty of mostly the same people that started out the journey together.

 I had friends in my neighborhood.
 One of the few of the fonder things I can reflect on.
-Napoleon Missouri had a park that for the longest time had a merry go round and a basketball court and a large enough open area for other activities.
+This small Missouri town had a park that for the longest time had a merry go round and a basketball court and a large enough open area for other activities.
 Aside from that there was little else.
 Sharing a love of video games that encompassed the SNES, Genesis and up to the N64 and Playstation.

 At one point my future path was set and me and those that were friends in that small town had started our own story.
-The Legend of the Sacred Sword which at this point has long been scrapped and has grown into Seeds of Aether, but that’s a story for another day.
+The Legend of the Sacred Sword which at this point has long been scrapped and has grown into Echo of Aether, but that’s a story for another day.
 I also don’t know whatever happened to Jake’s own work, Death Omega Saga

 While it does go back further for me with the Atari 2600 and the likes of Pac-Man and Pitfall.
 The NES and after the SNES, as sad as one might find it were one of my best friends growing up next to Chris and even one of the common threads of our friendship.
 Interestingly enough it still seems to be that thread that we still communicate on.
 Any game I play today must measure up to the Super Nintendo and they are exponentially more powerful and realistic than any game then could have been.